This orzo is a great light side dish for spring or summer with its burst of lemon flavor, asparagus and ripe cherry tomatoes

 Orzo is a pasta, just picture a smaller version of spaghetti, that has virtually no flavor until you add something to it, like pasta sauce or in this case a some light oil, butter and oil.

-I’ve made my Orzo with Parmesan Cheese recipe so many times now I thought I’d try something new.
-Since it’s Spring I thought the light lemony flavor would be great but I never expected it to be this good!
+I’ve made my Creamy Garlic Parmesan Orzo recipe so many times now I thought I’d try something new.
+I thought the light lemony flavor would be great but I never expected it to be this good!

 I stared by just cooking the Orzo as I usually do.
 I sauté it in a little butter to brown it (just like rice) and then add homemade chicken broth.
 While that takes about 10-25 min to cook I’m making my main dish, which tonite just so happened to be Baked Fish.

 There’s just such a great smell that permeates the kitchen when I make Orzo and tonight I was so excited to add the freshly squeezed lemon and asparagus to it!